JKBurrows/ST558-Project-2/Saturday.md

 plot above shows a curved relationship, correlation may not be a useful measure.

-### Windspeed
+### Wind Speed

-Create a scatter plot to investigate the relationship between windspeed and average rentals on saturdays.
-Fit a line through the points to get a basic idea of their relationship.
+Create a scatter plot to investigate the relationship between wind speed and average rentals on Saturdays.
+Fit a line through the points to get a basic idea of how average rentals changes with wind speed.

-The size of the dots represents the number of observations at each windspeed.
+The size of the dots represents the number of observations at each wind speed.

 ``` r
 windAvg <- dayData %>%